Alistair-Tech/kurento-RTSP-Java/README.md

 The web application should be capable of doing the following:
-1. Receive an RTSP media stream from a URI
+1. Receive an WebRTC media stream from a URI
 2. Broadcast the media stream to multiple end users using WebRTC.
 3. Ensure error handling in case of broken streams and add multiple streams dynamically.